-The only way I found to get the rancid taste off from cloth filters is to boil them with unscented, dye-free OxiClean (green label) after every brew.
+The only way I found to get the rancid taste off from cloth filters is to boil them with unscented, dye-free OxiClean (yellow label) after every brew.
 This is why I suggest doing this in batches once you accumulated at least a couple dirty filters.
 Once you have accumulated enough dirty filters, take the plastic container out of the freezer and let it thaw for the rice to separate from the cloth.
 Shake down the filters and throw away and replace the rice in your plastic container.
 Boil all filters in a solution of OxiClean and water (follow the package recommendations for the dose; fill spoon to line 1 per approx. 500 mL water) in a large pot.
 I recommend putting a lid on the pot and turning on your stovetop fan to the maximum, because this stuff stinks.

 Boil the filters for about 15 minutes, or until all filters look white, stirring occasionally.
 Throw away the dirty water, and rinse the filters with cold water.
 If they do not look perfectly white, do another OxiClean boil and rinse them again.
 Put them back in the pot with clean water and boil them again for 15 minutes, stirring occasionally.
 Do this again if they still smell like OxiClean; using a larger pot with more water will make this more efficient.
 When they don’t smell bad anymore, place them in a strainer and rinse them with cold water for a minute or so.
 Twist the water out of each filter and place them back in your plastic rice container in the freezer.
 If you don’t want to wait until you have no filters left before cleaning them, you can use two plastic containers, one for dirty filters and one for clean ones.
 Another option is to dry your freshly cleaned cloth filters in the tumbler.
 I tried placing the filters in a meshed cloth bag, similar to what you would use to buy fruits at the grocery store.